ajam/banquo-server/README.md

 # Banquo server

+**This repository is no longer being maintained.
+Please use [https://github.com/mhkeller/banquo-server2](https://github.com/mhkeller/banquo-server2).**

 Banquo server is a Node Express.js server set to run the [Banquo](http://github.com/mhkeller/banquo) library as a service.

 ### Dependencies